Rock of AgesPrint

 “I am large, I contain multitudes,” Walt Whitman declared in “Song of Myself.”
 So did the skinny black kid who was too weird for Harlem and the unhappy, unpopular white girl who was way too weird for Texas.

-Wendy Smith is the author of Real Life Drama: The Group Theatre and America, 1931-1940, which will be reissued in paperback and as an ebook this spring.
+Wendy Smith is the author of Real Life Drama: The Group Theatre and America, 1931-1940, which was recently reissued in paperback and as an ebook.

 Comments are closed for this post.